hypercube-software/Audio-Workshops/site/docs/README.md

 - C++ entry level is too high and full of deadly traps.
 - Python or Typescript are nice but too slow
-- You can achieve cool things in JDK 17+ without too much effort
+- You can achieve cool things in JDK 23+ without too much effort
+- ⚠️ Do NOT use older JDK because they contain serious MIDI bugs
 - Using the new garbage collector called [ZGC](https://www.baeldung.com/jvm-zgc-garbage-collector), you can expect to have stable real-time applications.
 - There have been many improvements in the JVM landscape, especially with [GraalVM](https://www.baeldung.com/graal-java-jit-compiler).
 You can now convert your Java application into a native one to compete with C++.
 - You can build very nice Desktop applications with [JavaFX](https://openjfx.io/).
-Nevertheless this workshop will cover only CLI applications to keep it simple.
+Nevertheless this workshop will start with CLI applications to keep it simple.

 # Free Tools